divviup/prio-server/terraform/README.md

 ## New clusters

-To add a facilitator to support a new PHA in an existing region, add their PHA name to the `peer_share_processor_names` variable in the relevant `variables/<environment>.tfvars` file.
+To add a data share processor to support a new PHA in an existing region, add their PHA name to the `peer_share_processor_names` variable in the relevant `variables/<environment>.tfvars` file.
 To bring up a whole new cluster, drop a `your-new-environment.tfvars` file in `variables`, fill in the required variables and use `ENV=your-new-environment make apply` to deploy it.
 Multiple environments may be deployed to the same GCP region.

 ## kubectl configuration